martinbarge/martin-barge/_posts/2021-08-10-Academic-English-Online.md

 The entire site was hosted on one of the University's FTP servers.
 Over time, the website technologies were surpassed by developments in web technologies, most notably the advent of HTML5 and the phasing out of Flash.

-As an idea of how the original site looked, here's a screenshot of the homepage:
+<p>As an idea of how the original site looked, here's a screenshot of the homepage:</p>

 <figure style="border: 2px solid darkslategray;">
   <img src="https://martinbarge.github.io/img/AEO-July-2020-homepage.png" alt="AEO Homepage 2008-2020" style="width:100%">
   <figcaption style="font-weight:bold;">Figure 1.1: Academic English Online Homepage 2008-2020.</figcaption>
 </figure>

-And other showing one of the Learning object pages:
+<p>And other showing one of the Learning object pages:</p>

 <figure style="border: 2px solid darkslategray;">
   <img src="https://martinbarge.github.io/img/AEO-July-2020-pron.png" alt="Pronunciation page" style="width:100%">
-  <figcaption>Figure 1.2: Example learning object page 2020.</figcaption>
+   <figcaption style="font-weight:bold;">Figure 1.2: Example learning object page 2020.</figcaption>
 </figure>

-A more in-depth view can be found at [Wayback Machine AEO](https://web.archive.org/web/20200721184211/http://aeo.sllf.qmul.ac.uk/) .
+<p>A more in-depth view can be found at [Wayback Machine AEO](https://web.archive.org/web/20200721184211/http://aeo.sllf.qmul.ac.uk/) .</p>

 ## Rebuilding the site

-Towards the end of 2020, I was tasked with rebuilding the site to bring it more in line with current web technology standards.
+Towards the end of 2020, we were tasked with rebuilding the site to bring it more in line with current web technology standards.
 This was brought about as follows:

 ### Migration of Learning Objects to WordPress